Schneefl0cke/DCS-ASW/README.md

 - Helicopter ASW groups must have **`_asw_helo`** in their group name (configurable via `HELO_CONFIG.prefix`).
 - Fixed-wing ASW groups must have **`_asw_plane`** in their group name (configurable via `PLANE_CONFIG.prefix`).
 - Each group should be a single aircraft.
-Single-player is possible, but not recommended; a second player or AI copilot for the helicopters improves the experience significantly.
+Single-player is possible, but not recommended; a second player as copilot for the helicopters improves the experience significantly.

 ### Coalition Setup